JamesHowarth02/Cerberus/README.md

 	"clientId": "", // The clientId of the Discord Bot, found on the Developer Portal.
 	"token": "", // The token for your bot, keep this secret!
 This is also obtained on the Developer Portal.
 	"version": "", // The current version to report in the log for Cerberus.
-	"csgeneral": "" // The channel ID for the daily report to submit to.
+	"csgeneral": "", // The channel ID for the daily report to submit to.
+	"openAPIKey": "", // The OpenAI API key.
 }
 ```
 3. Save this file and keep it in the same directory as the index.js file.